Our Top 22 Tips for Effective E-commerce in Ireland.

 - A person using a mobile device is not using a mouse which presents a few user issues that need to be borne in mind.

-- There is no mouse cursor that changes when a website visitor hovers over something that is clickable so you have to make it obvious to the user that they should click at that spot by either using a button or clearly identified text that is a different colour and underlined.
+- No mouse cursor changes when a website visitor hovers over something clickable so you have to make it obvious to the user that they should click at that spot by either using a button or identifying text that is a different colour and underlined.

 - Bearing in mind that mobile users are often making use of their thumbs to click, type and scroll you need to ensure that buttons and clickable text are not too close together and it’s good practice to make buttons the full width of the screen so the user can click easily with either thumb.

 - The limited size of a mobile screen can also make it difficult for many users to read the text, so make sure the font sizes are appropriate.